 Prior to coming to Cal U, Dr. Cencich taught Spanish at Washington and Jefferson College and headed the Spanish Language program with the Center for Talented Youth Online at Johns Hopkins University.
 Before that, she taught Art and Spanish language to diplomats and their families while living at The Hague in the Netherlands.

-- B.P.S. (equiv): National Technological University of Chile
+- B.P.S. (equiv): University of Technology of Chile

 - B.A.: California University of Pennsylvania

 - Certificate: Forensic Science and Law, Duquesne University School of Law